ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/8-performance-hacks-for-javascript/index.md

 ---
 title: "8 Performance Hacks for JavaScript"
+frameworks: ["javascript"]
 ---
 Niall Crosby | 8th September 2017

 ## Make It Faster

 [ag-Grid](https://www.ag-grid.com/) is a JavaScript data grid for displaying large amounts of data in the browser in a style similar to Excel spreadsheets. ag-Grid is fast, even in Internet Explorer with large volumes of data.
 This blog presents performance patterns, or performance 'hacks', that we used to put our grid on steroids.

 We describe how to squeeze performance out of the browser which can be applied to anyone wanting to tune their own applications.
 It will be of particular interest to users of ag-Grid to  improve understanding of how to work with the grid.
 We also think that it will be of interest to anyone creating a grid.
 We relish the idea of healthy competition so we are happy to contribute to the wider community knowledge.